dphilipson/sturdy-websocket/README.md

 ```
 If this returns false, then the `SturdyWebSocket` is closed and `onclose` is
 called with the latest `CloseEvent`.

+#### `wsConstructor`

+Default: `WebSocket`

+Constructor used for creating WebSocketes internally.
+Can be used to specify an
+implementation for the underlying WebSockets other than the default.
+This may be
+useful in environments where `WebSocket` is not available as a global variable,
+such as Node.js.

+If this option is not provided and there is no variable named `WebSocket` in the
+global scope, then the `SturdyWebSocket` constructor will throw.

 ### Additional Events